jeromefroe/dotfiles/README.md

 # dotfiles

+This repo contains the configuration and applicatin settings I use on my laptop.
+It started off with just my dotfiles but has expanded to include the different applications I use (managed via Homebrew) and their respective settings and configurations as well.
+The steps required to configure a new machine are listed in the `install.md` file.

+## Shell

-This is my collection of dotfiles.
-It is organized into the following bash files:
+The dotfiles I use to configure my shell are organized into the following bash files:

 * `.aliases` - Bash aliases.
 * `.bash_profile` - Bash profile.